Auth Propagation in Spinnaker Pipelines

 Overview of Authentication and Authorization in Spinnaker

-Both Armory and Open Source SpinnakerTM provide the same functionality for authentication (“authn”) and authorization (“authz”).
-You can find a full reference of how to set up both in the OSS Spinnaker documentation.
+Both Armory Enterprise and SpinnakerTM provide the same functionality for authentication (“authn”) and authorization (“authz”).
+You can find a full reference of how to set up both in the Spinnaker documentation.

 Authorization & Manual Judgments

-The OSS docs explain that you can limit users’ access to both “accounts” and “applications” but doesn’t talk much about the interaction of the two.
+The Spinnaker docs explain that you can limit users’ access to both “accounts” and “applications” but doesn’t talk much about the interaction of the two.

 In short, if you have access to an application, you can view the pipelines, and kick off a manual execution (even if you have “read only” access).
 However, if those pipelines need to do something in your cloud environments, you will still need to have read/write access to those environments.
 Since the pipeline will run its stages “as the user” that initiated the pipeline, the stages that attempt to write changes to the environment will fail if that user doesn’t have access to those environments.